 How do I choose a roommate?

 For new students, mutual requests for specific individuals are honored when possible.
-Otherwise, roommates are assigned on the basis of information supplied by the student on the Roommate Preference Form.
+Otherwise, roommates are assigned on the basis of information supplied by the student on the New Student Housing Form.
 No room assignments are made on the basis of race, color, religion, disability, sexual orientation, age, national origin or ancestry.
-Returning students have the opportunity to select a specific room and roommate during the lottery process each spring.
+Returning students have the opportunity to select a specific room and roommate during the room selection process each spring for the upcoming academic year.
+All first-year and sophomore students are required to have a roommate.

 How safe is campus?

 Although Frederick has a relatively low crime rate, everyone should be concerned about personal safety.
-Residence halls are locked 24 hours a day and students are issued a keycard to gain access.
+Residence halls are locked 24 hours a day and students are issued an ID card with building access to gain entry.
 In addition, the campus is staffed 24 hours a day by campus safety and security officers and Residence Life staff members are on duty every evening.
+Review information at the Campus Safety and Security webpage,such as the annual report which contains important data.

 Can I choose where I wish to live?